 Care for Potted Bean Plants

 Your bean seeds will germinate in five to eight days.
 Once they have pushed up, spread mulch lightly over the surface of the soil to help conserve moisture.
 Bean plants need plenty of water, and this is especially true with the care of potted bean plants.
-You need to provide irrigation when the top 2 to 3 inches of soil is dry to the touch.
+You need to provide irrigation when the top 2 to 3 inches (5 to 7.6 cm.) of soil is dry to the touch.

 Fertilize once a month with a diluted liquid vegetable fertilizer unless you mixed a time-release food into the soil medium.